brianom95/brianom95.github.io/_pages/sevensummits.md

 11 September 2022
 Machame Route (7 Days)

-A week above the clouds with Seán.
+A week above the clouds with Seán, reaching the roof of Africa.
 This was my first taste of how humbling high altitude can be.
-Learning about the mountain, gear, acclimatising, and managing our bodies.
+Learning all about acclimatising, gear, fuelling, pacing, managing our bodies, and the history of the mountain.
 This is a popular climb for good reason that I often recommend.
-Just don't underestimate that summit night!
+Just don't underestimate the summit night!

 Read my full article [here](https://www.brianbeyond.com/kilimanjaro).